ektrah/nsec/src/Experimental/README.md

-Experimental code that may or may not be added to the NSec.Cryptography package.
+Experiments that may or may not make it into NSec.
 Not suitable for production.